 How does it work?

-As part of the transferrin family, lactoferrin has many properties.
+A member of the transferrin family, lactoferrin has many properties.

 The benefits of lactoferrin

-|Immune Response: reaction of the immune system in the presence of an antigen|
+|Immune response: reaction of the immune system in the presence of an antigen.|

 Promotes iron absorption

-In Helicobacter pylori infections
+Helicobacter pylori infections

 When to supplement?

 Lactoferrin supplements can be taken during viral or bacterial infections.